SAP-samples/btp-end-to-end-scenario-use-cases/topic1/s4hc/communication_scenario.md

    1. To expose the Custom Business object we have to create a custom communication scenario.

-      a) Open the Custom Communication Scenario application
+      a) Open the Custom Communication Scenarios application

          ![custom cs](./img/cs_app.png)